-Technical Theatre II
+Technical Theatre II Course Number: 2911

-Prerequisite: Technical Theatre I; Audition and teacher approval
+Credit: 1, Full Year Prerequisite(s): Technical Theatre I; Audition and teacher approval

 Deepening students' understanding of concepts taught in Technical Theatre I, Technical Theatre II will afford students the opportunity to develop and exercise creativity, intellectual curiosity, critical thinking, problem solving, and collaborative skills.
 Participation and evaluation in a variety of theatrical experiences will afford students opportunities to develop an understanding of self and their role in the world.
 To apply the concepts taught, extensive after school involvement in productions and other after school events is required.
 The Technical Theatre I-IV courses are offered during a common instructional period.
 This course requires extended rehearsals (evenings and weekends).